Pāpāmoa East Interchange start date confirmed

 It will also enable faster travel for motorists driving between Pāpāmoa East and Tauranga, Mount Maunganui and the wider region, including Te Puke.
 It will also provide a connection to the Rangiuru Business Park once that is operational.

-Total investment for the project is expected to be approximately $90 million.
+Total investment for the project is expected to be about $90 million.